Ullmann condensation

 The Ullmann condensation or Ullmann-type reaction is the copper-promoted conversion of aryl halides to aryl ethers, aryl thioethers, aryl nitriles, and aryl amines.
 These reactions are examples of cross-coupling reactions.

 Ullmann-type reactions are comparable to Buchwald–Hartwig reactions but usually require higher temperatures.
-Traditionally these reaction requires high-boiling polar solvents such as N-methylpyrrolidone, nitrobenzene, or dimethylformamide and high temperatures (often in excess of 210 °C) with stoichiometric amounts of copper.
-Aryl halide were required to be activated by electron-withdrawing groups.
+Traditionally, these reactions require high-boiling, polar solvents such as N-methylpyrrolidone, nitrobenzene, or dimethylformamide and high temperatures (often in excess of 210 °C) with stoichiometric amounts of copper.
+Aryl halides are required to be activated by electron-withdrawing groups.
 Traditional Ullmann style reactions used "activated" copper powder, e.g. prepared in situ by the reduction of copper sulfate by zinc metal in hot water.
 The methodology improved with the introduction of soluble copper catalysts supported by diamines and acetylacetonate ligands.

 Ullmann ether synthesis: C-O coupling

 Illustrative of the traditional Ullmann ether synthesis is the preparation of p-nitrophenyl phenyl ether from 4-chloronitrobenzene and phenol.

 Copper is used as a catalyst, either in the form of the metal or copper salts.
 Modern arylations use soluble copper catalysts.